Quick start guide

 Flow type 1: ReuseID onboarding

-- Create a MobileID user.
+- Creates a MobileID user.

-- Activate a MobileID device.
+- Activates a MobileID device.

 Sequence diagram for ReuseID onboarding with our Authenticator App

-Start ReuseID onboarding
+1. Start onboarding

 POST https://api.signicat.com/reuseid/id-onboardings